TrustLevel/Content-KG/README.md

 •	Memgraph Lab will be available at http://localhost:3000.

 5. Ingest Data into Memgraph

-     1. Run the Streamlit app, which handles both CSV file uploads and querying:
+     a.
+Run the Streamlit app, which handles both CSV file uploads and querying:
       ```
       streamlit run src/app.py
       ```
-     2. Upload a CSV file containing articles in the Streamlit interface.
+     b.
+Upload a CSV file containing articles in the Streamlit interface.
      Example CSV Format:
       ```
       Headline,Author,Publisher,Text
       "Sample Headline","Author Name","Publisher Name","This is the article text."
       ```
-      3. The app will extract entities, calculate bias scores, and ingest the data into Memgraph.
+      c.
+The app will extract entities, calculate bias scores, and ingest the data into Memgraph.

 6. Query the Knowledge Graph